mail-mantra/sms/README.md

 ## License

-The Razorpay PHP SDK is released under the MIT License.
+The MM SMS PHP SDK is released under the MIT License.
 See [LICENSE](LICENSE) file for more details.